johnhickok/CalStreetLookup/README.md

 1. Visit the <a href="https://download.geofabrik.de/north-america/us/california.html">Geofabrik Download Server</a> for California and download
 <i>california-latest.osm.pbf</i>.
 Move this large file into the same folder in which you want to run these scripts.

-2. Copy/paste the following ogr2ogr expression into a text editor and replace with your PostgreSQL user name, database name, and password.
+2. Copy/paste the following ogr2ogr expression into a text editor and replace your PostgreSQL user name, database name, and password.
 Open the OSGeo4W Shell, navigate to the folder you copied your pbf file into, then copy/paste your personalized ogr2ogr expression from your text editor into the shell.
 <pre>
 ogr2ogr -f PostgreSQL PG:"host=localhost user=[your user name] password=[your password] dbname=[your database name]" california-latest.osm.pbf -sql "select osm_id, name, highway, z_order, other_tags from lines where highway is not null" -nln osmr_temp -lco GEOMETRY_NAME=geom
 </pre>